mertoguz/SPVA/README.md

 # movie-details-finder

-A simple restful app which you can see some details about movies by searching by title.
+A simple restful app which you can see some details about movies via searching by title.

 > A Vue.js project